pnlong/personal_website/README.md

 Hi!
 My name is Phillip Long.
 I'm a first-year undergraduate at the University of California, San Diego (UCSD) studying [Computer Science](https://cse.ucsd.edu/).
 My current research focus is using machine learning to analyze and generate music; I am involved with UCSD's AI-Music group and [McAuley Lab](https://cseweb.ucsd.edu/~jmcauley/).

 In my free time, you can find me jamming with my [band](https://www.facebook.com/sevenoclockseptet/), in which I play the trumpet and/or keyboard.
-To stay in shape, I also swim and play water polo.
+I continue to swim and play water polo, though at a much less competitive level than in high school.

 ## Academics